sadewadee/softether-autoinstall/README.md

 If everything was done properly, you're ready to use your new VPN server!
 To add new users, just launch the `vpncmd` utility and repeat steps 3 - 5.

+### Other Options
+#### Change SoftEther Ports
+You can change the ports that SoftEther VPN server will use to listen for incoming connections.
+If you're using the `vpncmd` utility, you can list the current ports with `listenerlist`.

+`ListenerCreate` - Creates a new listener on a specified port
+`ListenerDelete` - Deletes a listener on a specfied port
+`ListenerEnable` - Enables a listener on a specified port
+`ListenerDisable` - Disables a listener on a specified port

+#### Manage Users & User Policies
+SoftEther VPN server allows you to manage users and their policies.
+Below are some popular commands and descriptions on what they do.
+Remember that you first have to select a hub before you can manage users, as each hub has its own users.

+`UserList` - Displays a list of users
+`UserGet [username]` - Displays information on a specified user
+`UserCreate [username]` - Creates a user
+`UserPasswordSet [username]` - Sets a password for specified user
+`UserDelete` - Deletes a specified user
+`UserPolicySet` - Sets a policy for a specified user | It is recommended that you enable "Privacy Filter Mode" on all newly created users on the same hub, unless you WANT them to see each other.
+To do this, type `UserPolicySet` then when it asks for what policy, type `PrivacyFilter`.
+It will ask for the new value, to enable it enter `1`, to disable it enter `0`.
+`UserPolicyRemove` - Removes a policy from a specified user

 ### Commands List

  `About`                      - Display the version information